Michael Dell, back in the spotlight once more

 In the six years since Michael Dell resumed his leadership, market share has dipped even further and so has the stock.

-Dell, which derives more than half its revenue from sales of plain-vanilla PCs and servers - has steadily ceded market share to HP and Lenovo, and is struggling along with the rest of the industry with declining PC demand.
+Dell, which derives more than half its revenue from sales of plain-vanilla PCs and servers - has steadily ceded market share to HP and Lenovo (0992.HK), and is struggling along with the rest of the industry with declining PC demand.

 Even with Monday's surge, Dell Inc shares are still down 49 percent from when he resumed leadership.
 (Though to be sure, HP's stock has fallen further, down 58 percent).